tewarid/dotnet-tools/README.md

 ## Serial Tool

-Interactive client that may be used to open a serial port, and send/receive data.
+Interactive client that may be used to open a serial port, send, and receive data.

 ## Sniffer Tool